robertmc0/modules-test/modules/network/private-endpoints/README.md

 # Private Endpoints Module

-This module deploys Microsoft.Network privateEndpoints.
+This module deploys Microsoft.Network/privateEndpoints and child resources

-## Description
+## Details

 This module performs the following